wazuh/wazuh-indexer/ecs/README.md

 ### Event generator

 For testing purposes, the script `generate_events.py` can be used to generate events for a given module.
-Currently, it is only able to generate events for the `vulnerability-detector` module.
+Currently, it is only able to generate events for the `states-vulnerabilities` module.
 To support other modules, please extend of refactor the script.

 The script prompts for the required parameters, so it can be launched without arguments: